 While this is oversimplified, it is pretty much how the conversation goes.
 Referrals make the world go ‘round and help make your technology career move in the direction of your choice.

 Why are recommendations so important?

 Recommendations exist in many forms.
-There is a recommendation letter that you should get from past employers and/or colleagues.
-There is the recommendation we ask for through LinkedIn to go on our profile.
-There is the recommendation that we ask people to do through a phone call with our soon to be employer.
+First, you should get recommendation letters from past employers and/or colleagues.
+Second, there is the recommendation we ask for through LinkedIn to go on our profile.
+And finally, there is the recommendation that we ask people to do through a phone call with our soon to be employer.
 There are many others, but here are a few examples.